vstoppe/mycloud/Readme.md

 # Concept

 This repo is my workspace for docker ($WS_DOCKER).
 The data of the services is kept in the $DATA dir.
-With some environment variables and a generic systemd docker@.service file it is easy to manage this as an environment
+With some environment variables and a generic systemd docker@.service file it is easy to manage this environment

 ## Environment variables